 All complaints received by the FSAI in 2021 were followed up and investigated by food inspectors throughout the country, and the FSAI continues to develop new information on a range of food safety concerns.
 Food businesses should refer to the FSAI website for the most up-to-date advice on issues such as how to develop a food safety management system; how to maintain the highest hygiene standards and how to declare the presence of food allergens.

-The FSAI’s Advice Line also offers advice and information and during 2019, there were 8,964 queries from people working in the food service sector; manufacturers; retailers; researchers; and consultants.
-Some of the most popular queries were regarding legislation on food labelling requirements; requests for FSAI publications, as well as information for new food businesses setting up operations.
+The FSAI’s Advice Line also offers advice and information and during 2021, there were 4,718 queries from people working in the food service sector; manufacturers; retailers; researchers; distributors; consultants; and consumers.
+Queries about how to start up a new food business remained one of the most popular again in 2021 and other popular topics included food labelling legislation; food safety training; food supplements legislation; and requests for FSAI publications.

-The FSAI Advice Line, supported by a comprehensive website and online publication ordering system are important resources for food businesses to visit and engage with experts for free advice.
-We urge food businesses to take full advantage of the information and support provided to ensure they are meeting their food safety legal requirements.”
+“With the removal of COVID-19 restrictions, food businesses have reopened their doors and welcomed back customers and staff.
+Food business owners and managers should continue to use our website and Advice Line for the most recent updates regarding food safety best practices.
+The FSAI’s Advice Line, supported by a comprehensive website and online publication ordering system, are important resources for the food industry to visit and engage with experts for free advice.
+We urge food businesses to ensure they are meeting their food safety legal requirements and they should also take full advantage of the information and support provided,” said Dr Byrne.

-The FSAI Advice Line, which operates from 10am to 4pm weekdays, is manned by trained advisors and food scientists and can be reached at email@example.com or through the ‘make a complaint’ section of the FSAI website.
-The FSAI Facebook and Twitter pages are also resources with up-to-the-minute information in relation food safety: www.facebook.com/FSAI and @FSAIinfo.
+The FSAI Advice Line is open during usual working hours from 10am to 4pm weekdays, manned by food scientists and trained advisors and can be reached at email@example.com or through the online complaint form ‘make it better’ on the FSAI website.
+The FSAI Instagram, Facebook and Twitter pages are also resources with up-to-the-minute information in relation food safety.